RevenueHunt/docs/docs/reference/app-settings.md

 **Quiz Image URL** - Provide a URL of an image you'd like to see featured on the Shop App quiz page.

-**Entry Point Preview** - Shows a preview of how the quiz entry point will look like in your store's page in the Shop App.
+**Entry Point Preview** - Shows a preview of how the quiz entry point will look on your store's page in the Shop App.

 ![app settings shop app preview](/images/manual_appsettings_shopapp_preview.png)